brentp/mmslice/README.md

 ToDo
 ----

-Write a code-generator to make this work for any size data.
+there is a code-generator in scripts/ (a bash script with sed commands) to make this work with other types.
+Use go generate or just commit those to the repo.
-For now, everything is uint16.